manu-yaff/compilers/README.md

 4. The program would automatically run.
 Then, just type the name of input file and hit enter

 5. Open the _output.html_ file to see the result

+6. To run the program again, execute _python3 main.py__